Cost of quantum secret key: Introduction

 Building a quantum internet infrastructure is one of the main visions of the quantum information community~\cite{WehnerQInternet}.
 It is then important to understand the cost of the network's constituents, i.e., quantum states and channels with secure key.
-Indeed, since pure entanglement is not a precondition of quantum security \cite{pptkey,keyhuge}, we assert here that a secure key is a proper resource for quantifying the information-theoretic expense of the quantum-secured internet.
+Indeed, since pure entanglement is not a precondition of quantum security~\cite{pptkey,keyhuge}, we assert here that a secure key is a proper resource for quantifying the information-theoretic expense of the quantum-secured internet.
 Motivated by this, we initiate the study of the cost of a secret key and understanding the problem of irreversibility in the quantum cryptographic scenario.
-We observe that the strict gap between the key cost and distillable key in quantum networks is a natural quantifier of the lower bound on the inevitable energy cost of operating the quantum network.
-This cost may eventually become a non-negligible part of the energy spent on running a quantum network if a sufficiently large amount of data is transmitted.

 In the most basic case of a point-to-point connection in the network, the two honest parties share a bipartite quantum state and process it by local operations and classical communication (LOCC).
-Assuming the worst case, the quantum eavesdropper has access to a purifying system of a purification \cite{Nielsen-Chuang} of the state of the honest parties and obtains any classical communication and any system traced out by them during LOCC processing.
+Assuming the worst case, the quantum eavesdropper has access to a purifying system of a purification~\cite{Nielsen-Chuang} of the state of the honest parties and obtains any classical communication and any system traced out by them during LOCC processing.
 The main question we pose in this setting is as follows: ``How much private key is needed for the creation of an arbitrarily good approximation of $n$ copies of a bipartite quantum state by LOCC for sufficiently large $n$?"